jackrabbit72380/Uniflow/README.md

 Uniflow is a passion project with a strong foundation in graphic design and emulator management.
 With the help of the community, it has the potential to become a powerful tool for emulation enthusiasts.
 Join the effort and help bring Uniflow to its full potential!

+# installation instructions
+Download the whole Project as a Zip.
+Extract to it's own folder.
+Launch Uniflow!
+Enjoy!

+# System Requairements
+Only Tested on Windows 10 & Windows 11.
+Not sure if it will work on older windows versions but you can try it and let me know!

 Join the official discord server for more information https://discord.gg/SfYEGzAmdK